-The estimated recoverable amount of the CGU exceed its carrying amount by approximately \$2,940,132 for Furniture and \$7,247,911 for Technology.
+Based on management impairment test conducted as at 30 June 2018 (which management had reviewed by an independent expert), the estimated recoverable amount of the CGU exceeds it carrying amount by approximately \$4,092,173 for Furniture and \$3,078,439 for Technology.
 Management has identified that a reasonably possible change in a key assumption could cause the carrying amount to exceed the recoverable amount.

-The sensitivity analysis performed for both CGU's assuming all other factors are consistent that:
+The sensitivity analyses performed for the both CGU's assuming all other factors are consistent that:

-- A minimum revenue growth of 3% in 2017 is calculated for the Furniture CGU's estimated recoverable amount to be equal to the carrying amount, which is less than forecast growth of 15%. - However for the Technology CGU even with no revenue growth in 2017 the Technology CGU's estimated recoverable amount would significantly exceed the recoverable amount.
-Revenue growth for this CGU is expected to be 19.7% for the year ending 30 June 2018.
+- A minimum revenue growth of 15% in 2019 and increase in COGS by 6.5% in 2019 is calculated for the Furniture CGU's estimated recoverable amount to be equal to the carrying amount, which is less than the forecasted revenue of 24.8%. - A minimum revenue growth of 18.6% in 2019 is calculated for the Technology CGU's estimated recoverable amount to be equal to the carrying amount, which is less than the forecasted revenue growth of 72.6%.